 If what you seek is a quiet and peaceful beach destination, then Pacific Beach, Washington, is perfect.
 There are a few places to stay, a few places to grab a bite to eat, and a few shops for necessities and browsing.
-What you won't find: crowds or major infrastructure.
+What you won't find: crowds or major infrastructure (for beaches with more going on, look to Oregon's beaches).
 Use Pacific Beach as a rustic launch pad to explore Olympic National Park, or spend time razor clamming and flying kites.

 Pacific Beach is about 90 minutes by car from the capital city of Olympia, and between two and three hours from Tacoma and Seattle, depending on your starting point.
 It’s possible to take a day trip out to the area to go fishing or enjoy some time on the beach, and it’s equally possible to create a little local getaway to this beach community as well.